ashishkhopde/WanderLust/README.md

 - 📝 Add and manage reviews
 - 🔐 User authentication and session management
 - ⚙️ Middleware for validation, errors, and security
-- 📍 Responsive UI built with EJS templates
+- 📍 UI built with EJS templates

 ## 🛠️ Tech Stack